30-Day Money Back Guarantee

 How Magnesium Supports Your Body

 At the cellular level, magnesium activates ATP (adenosine triphosphate), your body's primary energy currency.
-This process directly impacts everything from muscle contractions during exercise to neurotransmitter production that affects mood and sleep quality.
-Magnesium also regulates calcium transport, ensuring proper bone formation and preventing excessive muscle tension.
+This process directly impacts everything from muscle contractions during exercise to neurotransmitter production that support mood and sleep quality.
+Magnesium also regulates calcium transport, ensuring proper bone formation and healthy muscle function.

 Your heart relies on magnesium to maintain steady electrical impulses, while your nervous system uses it to facilitate communication between brain and muscles.
-This mineral also supports insulin sensitivity and glucose metabolism, contributing to stable energy levels throughout the day.
+This mineral also supports healthy glucose metabolism, contributing to stable energy levels throughout the day.

-Over 300 Biochemical Reactions: Magnesium participates in more enzymatic reactions than any other mineral, making it essential for protein synthesis, DNA repair, and antioxidant production.
+Over 300 Biochemical Reactions: Magnesium participates in more enzymatic reactions than any other mineral, making it essential for protein synthesis, cellular maintenance, and antioxidant production.

 Supplements enriched with whole foods provide an additional boost of nutrients and antioxidants often lacking in typical diets.
 These additions, like organic spinach, broccoli, and berries, contribute complementary compounds that support magnesium absorption and utilization.

-Whole-food ingredients bring naturally occurring cofactors, phytonutrients, and trace minerals that work synergistically with magnesium.
-This approach mirrors how you'd obtain magnesium from food sources, creating a more comprehensive nutritional profile.
+Whole-food ingredients bring naturally occurring cofactors, phytonutrients, and trace minerals that work in harmony with magnesium.
+This approach mirrors how you'd obtain magnesium from food sources, creating a more well-rounded nutritional profile.
 For more on how to optimize your supplement routine, see our guide to best nutritional supplements to keep you feeling your best.

 Unique Benefits by Magnesium Type

 Each magnesium form offers distinct advantages based on its molecular structure and absorption pathway.
-Magnesium glycinate, bound to the amino acid glycine, provides superior bioavailability and gentle digestive tolerance while supporting relaxation.
-Citrate form enhances absorption and may support digestive regularity, while malate combines with malic acid to support cellular energy production.
+Magnesium glycinate, bound to the amino acid glycine, provides a well-absorbed profile and gentle digestive tolerance while supporting relaxation.
+Citrate form supports absorption and may support digestive regularity, while malate combines with malic acid to support cellular energy production.

 Magnesium Type Primary Benefit Absorption Rate Best Use Case